mkrzyzanska/TwitterArchaeology/README.md

 ## Threat:

 Threat words were identified based on the dictionary provided in [Table S2](https://www.pnas.org/doi/suppl/10.1073/pnas.2113891119/suppl_file/pnas.2113891119.sapp.pdf) in the supplementary material to [Choi et al. 2022](https://www.pnas.org/doi/suppl/10.1073/pnas.2113891119).
-The dictionary was [imported](mongo/Import_to_mongo.txt) into mongo database and used to [identify threat level in tweets](mongo/threat.js).
+The dictionary was [imported](mongo/Import_to_mongo.txt) into the mongo database and used to [identify threat level in tweets](mongo/threat.js).

 ## Topic models: